-- An IBM PC or compatible machine, capable of running Microsoft Windows 2000, Microsoft Windows XP, Microsoft Windows Server 2003, Microsoft Windows Vista, or Microsoft Windows Server 2008, is required. - A minimum of 512 megabytes of random access memory (RAM).
+- An IBM PC or compatible machine, capable of running Microsoft Windows 7 SP1 or later, is required. - A minimum of 1024 megabytes of random access memory (RAM).
 Depending on your configuration, CodeWatch may run with less memory, but this is not recommended. - Ten megabytes of disk space for the CodeWatch program and supporting dynamic-link libraries (DLLs), and for updating system libraries, as required. - An 1024 x 768 x 256 color display adapter.
 (1280 x 1024 x 256 or better is recommended, however.)
 Adapters that support more than 256 colors will eliminate screen flashing as you move between programs.
 Although CodeWatch will run in 640 x 480 x 256, this is not recommended.

-Note Most Liant products and licenses are distributed electronically.
-If you elect to receive physical media, an optical drive capable of reading a CD-ROM (for the product) and a 3.5" floppy drive (for the license certificate file) are required at installation time.
+Note Most Micro Focus RM/COBOL products are distributed electronically.
+If you elect to receive physical media, an optical drive capable of reading a CD is required at installation time.
+The license is always distributed electronically.